thecodingmachine/splash-router/doc/service-provider.md

 Splash provides a service-provider to be easily integrated in any [container-interop/service-provider](https://github.com/container-interop/service-provider) compatible framework/container.

+If you need a complete working sample, check the [Splash standalone installation guide](install/standalone.md).

 ## Registering the service provider

 You need to register the [`Mouf\Mvc\Splash\DI\SplashServiceProvider`](src/Mouf/Mvc/Splash/DI/SplashServiceProvider.php) into your container.